 As part of the diagnosis report, the Consultant should give an overview of the already existing information on transport GHG emissions in the country, including previous GHG inventories or bottom up or top-down analysis of transport GHG emissions.

-Moreover it is expected that the consultant carries out a transport GHG emissions inventory for the selected based year of the SUMP (see details of the methodology for the calculation in Chapter 4.6)
+Moreover it is expected that the consultant carries out a transport GHG emissions inventory for the selected based year of the SUMP (see details of the methodology for the calculation in Chapter Erreur !
+Source du renvoi introuvable.)